ryanwalloh/pharmago/docs/Chat_Feature_Implementation_Steps.md

 - Auth mismatch between dev endpoints and DRF viewsets → use dev bridges first, retrofit auth later.
 - Realtime complexity → defer to polling first.
 - Message ordering/timezones → always sort by `timestamp`; display local time via client.
+- Overlapping polls/fetches → guard with in-flight refs and use silent refresh for background updates.
+- Typing spam → debounce client events; limit polling to while chat is open.

 ## Definition of Done (MVP)
 - Pharmacy and customer can exchange text messages in an order-scoped room.
 - Messages persist and reload on both clients.
-- Basic read marks and polling in place.
+- Basic read marks, typing, and polling in place.
+- Secure endpoints available; dev endpoints gated in dev; clients prefer secure when authenticated.